 - Domain authority and traditional search rankings play a big role in the appearance of voice search results.

-Optimizing for voice search is one of the latest trends and those who are not preparing for need to start.
-As voice recognition continues to improve and the use of voice assistants such as Alexa, Cortana, Siri, and Google Assistant continue to grow, so too will the need to stay ahead of the competition.
+Optimizing for voice search is not only one of the latest trends, it is a necessity–and those who are not already preparing should start now.
+As voice recognition continues to improve and usage of voice assistants like Alexa, Cortana, Siri, and Google continue to grow, so too will the need to stay ahead of the competition.

 Reach out to our expert team to discover how DBS Interactive can help optimize your site to leverage the growth of voice search.